 Actually, this new feature is visible in the photo above.
 I'll discuss this bit of ingenuity soon.
 Meanwhile, here's a hint.
-It is not that bullet shaped thing protruding from the front of the camera, opposite the Perfex name.
+It is not that bullet shaped object protruding from the front of the camera opposite the Perfex name.
 That object is a difficult to find accessory cable release adaptor.
 It screws into the collar that surrounds the shutter release button.

 The Perfex Speed Candid was manufactured by the Candid Camera Corporation of Chicago, Illinois USA during 1938 - 39.
 This was Candid Camera Corp.'s first camera and it was not popular with the buying public.
 The serial number on this example is 2398.
 I would like to determine the quantity manufactured, so if you have one of these cameras, I would appreciate an email giving the serial number.
 Because production was low, Speed Candids are not easy to find.